-Everything about Clos du Mont Olivet, Chateauneuf du Pape, Rhone wine producer profile with wine tasting notes, wine ratings, wine and food pairing tips, best vintages, a history of the property, information on wine making and terroir, along with wine tasting reviews and images.
+Learn everything about Clos du Mont Olivet, Chateauneuf du Pape, Rhone wine producer profile with wine tasting notes, wine and food pairing tips, best vintages, a history of the property, information on the vineyards and winemaking.
 If you want to read about other important wineries and wine makers from the Rhone valley: Links to all Rhone Valley Wine Producer Profiles

 Clos du Mont Olivet History, Overview

 Clos du Mont Olivet remains another family affair in the Rhone Valley.
-Today, the estate is managed by 4 siblings, Thierry, David, Celine and Mylene.
-They took over from Pierre, Jean Claude and Bernard Sabon.
+Today, the estate is managed by 4 siblings, Thierry Sabon, David Sabon, Celine Sabon and Mylene Sabon.
+They took over from Pierre Sabon, Jean Claude Sabon and Bernard Sabon.
 They are the children and grandchildren of Joseph Sabon.
 Joseph Sabon’s name still appears on the bottle.

 Clos du Mont Olivet Vineyards, Wines, Winemaking

 Clos du Mont Olivet owns 27 hectares of Chateauneuf du Pape vineyards that are well placed,in the northeast portion of the appellation.
 The majority of their vines are planted mostly to red wine varietals.
 2 hectares are reserved for the production of white Chateauneuf du Pape wine.

 Much of their Grenache plantings are from vines that are close to 90 years old.
 Their oldest vines are located on the stony terroir of La Crau.
 Those Grenache vines are over 100 years old.
 Those vines are the heart and soul of their Cuvee du Papet.
 They also own vines on clay soils and terroir with numerous small rocks and stones.